Federated Matrix Factorization: Algorithm Design and Application to Data Clustering: Federated MF and Application to Clustering

-By considering the FL setting, we assume that the data samples are partitioned as $\Xb=[\Xb_1,\Xb_2,\ldots,\Xb_P]$ and respectively owned by $P$ distributed clients.
+By considering the FL setting, we assume that the data matrix can be partitioned as $\Xb=[\Xb_1,\Xb_2,\ldots,\Xb_P]$ and respectively owned by $P$ distributed clients.
 Specifically, each client $p$ owns non-overlapping data $\Xb_p\in \mathbb{R}^{M \times N_p}$, where $N_p$ is the number of samples of client $p$ and $\sum_{p = 1}^{P} N_p = N$.
-Besides, we assume that there is a server who coordinates the $P$ clients to accomplish the unsupervised clustering task with all the distributed data $\Xb_1,\Xb_2,\ldots,\Xb_P$ being considered.
+Besides, we assume that there is a server who coordinates the $P$ clients to accomplish the MF task with all the distributed data $\Xb_1,\Xb_2,\ldots,\Xb_P$ being considered.
 Note that, under the FL scenario, the number of clients $P$ could be large, the data size $N_p$, $p=1,\ldots,P$, could be unbalanced, and the data samples $\Xb_1,\Xb_2,\ldots,\Xb_P$ could be non-i.i.d. \cite{FL_Beyond_2015,FL_Ondevice_2016}.